nreid/using_array_jobs/README.md

 - Evaluating many positions in the genome (e.g. variant calling).
 - Simulating and evaluating many datasets.

-An example of a trivial array job script is below:
+An example of a trivial array job script, which would be submitted using `sbatch` is below:

 ```bash